You are who and what you are. But what about the rest of reality?

 I usually do not explain, or perhaps attempt to explain all of this.
 I just talk about the danger of “strong words.”
 The danger of strong words is that they are almost always incorrect.
 I say “almost always” because “always” is a strong word.
 Once a strong word enters the verbal equation the ability for a person to engage in quality thinking is seriously curtailed.
 But perhaps if you understand this post you will be more likely to use this information in a positive manner instead of reading it and moving on unchallenged and unchanged.
 That’s why I am writing.
 You can take it from here.

 Here, finally is a list of Strong Words.
 You may find other words or phrases that function in the same manner.
 Be on the lookout!

 There are others that can occur in strong phrases, phrases that have the same impact as strong words.
 Here are two examples:

 I can’t do anything right. – Substitutes for “Nothing I do is right.”
 It is anything plus a negative.

 I failed as usual.
 Substitutes for “I fail every time.”

 If you come up with more feel free to comment.

 Strong words must be used with care.
-Since they are so strong, they seem to be easily grasped by the human mind and integrated into the cognitive map.
+Since they are so strong, they seem to be easily grasped by the human mind and thus integrated into the cognitive map.
+They are like mental concrete.
 Part of our minds likes simple either/or evaluations.
 Strong words associated with core beliefs can be very limiting.
 People talk about the awesome potential of the human mind.
-Incorrect use of the strong words or similar strong language can limit the potential of the mind.
+Incorrect use of the strong words or similar strong language can limit that potential.
 If you are an atheist, then you realize that it is problematic when you work against yourself.
 If you believe your mind is a gift from God, then you know it is not good to treat your gifts poorly.
-Regardless of your theology or philosophy ther are good reasons to be wary of strong words that are used to limit your potential.
+Regardless of your theology or philosophy there are good reasons to be wary of strong words.

 To see how easy it is to fall into this linguistic trap see if your mind easily completes any of these phrases for you.